Hunter Biden enters guilty plea in federal tax case, avoiding a trial (2024)

 The money was spent “on drugs, escorts and girlfriends, luxury hotels and rental properties, exotic cars, clothing, and other items of a personal nature, in short, everything but his taxes,” the indictment said.

-Prosecutors also alleged that the returns Biden eventually filed were fraudulent and falsely claimed as business expenses money he paid to an escort, a strip club, a sex club membership fee, a p*rnographic website, and his daughter’s college tuition and rent.
+Prosecutors also alleged that the returns Biden eventually filed were fraudulent and falsely claimed as business expenses money he paid to an escort, a strip club, a sex club membership fee, a pornographic website, and his daughter’s college tuition and rent.

 An earlier plea deal with prosecutors on related charges in Delaware fell apart last year after a judge expressed skepticism over some of the terms.
 Under that agreement, Biden would have pleaded guilty to misdemeanor tax offenses in return for a recommended sentence of six months' probation, while a felony charge related to buying a gun while using narcotics would have been dismissed in two years if Biden stayed out of legal trouble.